openstack/cinder/doc/source/admin/blockstorage-volume-migration.rst

 .. note::

-   Only Block Storage V2 API supports :command:`cinder get-pools`.
+   Block Storage API supports :command:`cinder get-pools` since V2 version.

 You can also get available back ends like following: